 - One behavior that differentiates non-athletes with bulimia from athletes with bulimia is the athlete’s use of exercise as the predominant purging method.
 Because excessive exercise is a normative behavior in competitive athletes, exercising as a compensatory behavior may go unrecognized, thus putting the athlete at physical and psychological risk.

-- While bulimia has devastating effects on an individual’s mental and physical health, it also affects the entire family.
+- While it has devastating effects on an individual’s mental and physical health, it also affects the entire family.
 When a loved one is struggling tension is often created within the family unit.

 - Eating disorders are often said to be both compulsive and impulsive.
 Compulsive means to act repeatedly on an irresistible urge.
 Impulsive means to act without thought, to act on a whim.
 So, eating disorders are repeated behavior, often taken without thought.
 Now, I’m no doctor, but that sounds right to me.
 What about the link between specific manifestations of an eating disorder and impulsivity, though?
 How does bulimia intersect with impulsive behavior?
 Let’s find out.

 - For a mother who is trying to raise a family while also dealing with an eating disorder, the struggles encountered are much more intense and forceful.
-The effects of a severe psychiatric illness, such as bulimia, are wearisome for any individual who may be suffering with this disorder.
+The effects of a severe psychiatric illness are wearisome for any individual who may be suffering from this disorder.

-- Researchers have discovered a link between women who suffer with post-traumatic stress disorder (PTSD) and bulimia, finding that the chances of developing bulimia nervosa are increased significantly when an individual is diagnosed with PTSD.
+- Researchers have discovered a link between women who suffer from post-traumatic stress disorder (PTSD) and bulimia, finding that the chances of developing eating disorders are increased significantly when an individual is diagnosed with PTSD.

-- Some family members, teachers, coaches, and trusted friends may mistake bulimia for a “fad” that teenagers will “grow out of”, but the reality is that bulimia can result in detrimental physical and emotional consequences, including death.
+- Some family members, teachers, coaches, and trusted friends may mistake this eating disorder for a “fad” that teenagers will “grow out of”, but the reality is that it can result in detrimental physical and emotional consequences, including death.

 - While headway has been made to moderate the impact of the thin-ideal in the sports and dance industries, similar pressure is yet to be applied to the beauty and fashion industries.
 There is little doubt that the pressure to be thin has seen an increase in eating disorders in recent years and there is much evidence that social norms and ideals can be changed.
 In a similar way that the public health discourse of smoking has changed radically in the last 100 years, so too, can discourse around thinness transform to occupy a new and better-informed space in the health debate.